-CED7171: Advanced Psychopharmacology for Counselors
+CED7162: Psychopharmacology for Counselors

-1 hour.
-(Prerequisite: CED7161).
+2 hour.
+(Prerequisite: CED6143) The purpose of this course is to provide knowledge to the field of psychopharmacology.
 This course will review the basic classes of medications, and their basic indications in treatment.
 Biological mechanisms of action, side effects and potential interactions with other mediations will be covered.
 Students will learn how to make an effective referral and work with the medical professional prescribing the medication.
 Medical conditions that potentially present as psychiatric problems will be covered and differential diagnosis offered.
 New medications seeking FDA approval will be covered.
 Alternative or holistic means of treating psychiatric condition will be outlined.
 This class is designed to expand on the basic concepts taught in the first part of the course.
-J-Term
+Summer